How IoT Fuels Digital Transformation

 B2B IoT interactions are generally estimated to have a healthier future compared to B2C.
-Though, B2B IoT is generally adopted for improved B2B customer relationships, the true applications of IoT in the B2B spectrum present far greater benefits, including but not limited to:
+Though IoT is generally adopted in the B2B business model for improved B2B customer relationships, the true applications of IoT in the B2B spectrum present far greater benefits, including but not limited to:

 - Improved marketing

 - Comprehensive asset management & tracking